ArnoldZokas/mvcnavigation/readme.md

 	- how to use dynamic node
 	- how to use areas (area fallback)
 	- how to use in child views
- - extensibility API
-	- how to extend INode
-	- how to create html helper extensions